anishutrains/votingapp/README.md

 1. Log in to the AWS Management Console
 2. Navigate to Lightsail
 3. Click "Create instance"
-4. Choose Ubuntu 20.04 LTS as the blueprint
+4. Choose availability Zone
-5. Select your preferred instance plan (at least 1GB RAM recommended)
+5. Choose Ubuntu 24.04 LTS as the blueprint
-6. Choose your preferred availability zone
+6. Select your preferred instance plan (at least 1GB RAM recommended)
 7. Give your instance a name (e.g., "voting-app")
 8. Click "Create instance"